What is luapower?

 What is different about it?

-Luapower solves the problem of package management without the bureaucracy that is usually imposed on module writers.
-With luapower you don't have to write manifest files to describe packages, you don't have to declare dependencies (except in a few rare cases), you don't have to learn a new build system, or perform any packaging steps, or even move code out of version control, ever.
+Luapower tracks dependencies between modules automatically so you don’t have to write manifest files to describe packages, you don’t have to declare dependencies (except in a few rare cases) or perform any packaging steps, or even move code out of version control, ever.

 Modules don’t need to be “installed” out of version control in order to create a proper runtime.
 You can make changes directly on deployments, and you can push/pull changes between deployments and even create pull requests to upstream without moving files around.
 There’s no runtime overhead either, as there’s no need for a custom module loader.